 We’re all about easy, flavorful weeknight dinners this fall, and this Vegan Butternut Squash Sage Risotto is no exception.
-In addition to roasted squash, fresh sage, and an addictive spicy candied pepita garnish, we’ve doubled the squash flavor by cooking the rice in Amy’s Organic Butternut Squash Soup – it’s a total game changer!
+In addition to roasted squash, fresh sage, and an addictive spicy candied pepita garnish, we doubled the squash flavor by cooking the rice in Amy’s Organic Butternut Squash Soup.
+It’s a total game changer!

-We love that Amy’s has majorly expanded their product lines over the years to include a wide range of gluten-free and vegan products!
-(Their gf/vegan mac and cheese is a definite favorite of mine, although these Chinese Noodles and Veggies in a cashew cream sauce come in a close second place) We also love their soups, which include flavors like Organic Lentil Vegetable, Thai Coconut Soup, and of course, this Butternut Squash Soup, which is delicious on its own and as a starter for this recipe.
+We love that Amy’s has majorly expanded their product line to include a wide range of gluten-free and vegan products!
+Their gf/vegan mac and cheese is a definite favorite of mine.
+Although these Chinese Noodles and Veggies in a cashew cream sauce come in a close second place.
+We also love their soups.
+Amy’s makes Organic Lentil Vegetable, Thai Coconut Soup, and of course, this Butternut Squash Soup.
+It’s delicious on its own and as a starter for this recipe.

-Risotto is one of our family’s favorites; we’ve been making more traditional variations for years, and growing up, my mom always included me in the cooking process.
-My job was to keep a very close eye on the risotto, stirring almost nonstop to prevent burning, and ladling in more liquid every few minutes to keep the rice properly hydrated.
+Risotto is one of our family’s favorites.
+We’ve been making more traditional variations for years.
+While I was growing up, my mom always included me in the cooking process.
+My job was to keep a very close eye on the risotto.
+As a result, I stirred almost nonstop to prevent burning and ladled in more liquid every few minutes to keep the rice properly hydrated.
 As a young kid, it felt like a super important job, and it kept my mom’s hands free to do more important things.

-Nowadays, it’s still a joint effort between the two of us, and there’s something almost therapeutic to me about going through the process of making risotto.
-We hope you take some time this fall to slow down and enjoy homemade risotto!Print
+Nowadays, it’s still a joint effort between the two of us.
+But there’s something almost therapeutic to me about making risotto.
+We hope you take some time this fall to slow down and enjoy homemade butternut squash risotto!Print